 elderly.
 Sometimes it is a trusted friend or neighbor, or even a family

-To keep these citizens safe, an Elderly Exploitation and Abuse Unit will function cooperatively with our Economics Crime Unit to focus on the crimes that affect this rapidly-growing segment of the Southwest Florida population.
+To keep these citizens safe, an Elder Fraud Task Force will function cooperatively with our Economics Crime Unit to focus on the crimes that affect this rapidly-growing segment of the Southwest Florida population.

 the U.S. Census Bureau reveals that 33.2% of the population within our five